• 8 plum tomatoes, halved lengthwise

 • 1/4 teaspoon freshly ground black pepper

-• 1/4 cup coarsely shaved pecorino Romano cheese
+• 1/4 cup coarsely shaved reduced-sodium pecorino Romano cheese (or other low-sodium cheese)

 Directions: